oneconvergence/dkube-examples-internal/tf/clinical_reg/README.md

 f.
 Upload the tar file into the DKube pipeline UI(optional).

 ```
+# Publish model.
+1. Publish Model
+   -  From repo go to model and it's version, and click on the Published model.
+   -  Give name.
+   -  Transformer script: `tf/clinical_reg/transformer.py`
+   -  Submit.

 # Deploy model.
 1. Deploy Model
-   -  Go to Model Catalog and Click on the Published model.
+   -  Go to Model Catalog and from model version click deploy model.
-   -  Click on the Deploy Model button.
    -  Give name.
    -  Serving image: default
    -  Deploy using: CPU and Submit.